m2osw/snapwebsites/snapmanager/conf/passwords-README.md

 At this time you have no control over the salt.
 It is exactly 32 bytes and used as two 16 bytes numbers to randomly modify the password hashing.
-This is very useful to make sure that passwords remain safe even when more than one user decide to use the exact same password as another.
-That way, both hashing will will not look alike.
+This is very useful to make sure that passwords remain safe even when more than one user decide to use the exact same password.
+That way, both hashings will not look alike.

 Password Hashing